w3f/Grants-Program/applications/wika_network.md

     - Plain old HTML/JS.
     - ReactJS framework.
     - WordPress CMS.
- - Validate the blockchain code, upgrade and prepare for graduation to Main Net.
  - Test, stablize and document the codebase developed so far.

-By the end of the milestones detailed below, the Wika Blockchain Test Net should be fully operational, documented, and the project ready to graduate to its Main Net.
+By the end of the milestones detailed below, the Wika Blockchain Test Net should be ready for a substrate code review, then preparation for its graduation to mainnet.